shahidk550/codingTasks/README.md

 ```

 ## Operating password_hasher.py
-Once the program is running you will be promted to type in a password.
+Once the program is running you will be prompted to type in a password.

 <img width="471" alt="Screenshot 2025-01-20 at 16 48 26" src="https://github.com/user-attachments/assets/d1cd48f9-65d3-4eb6-9f7f-a6f7270d6e65" />